The Wife Has Left

 The Wife Has Left (Жена ушла) is a 1979 Soviet drama film directed by Dinara Asanova.

+Initially, it was planned that the roles of husband and wife would be played by Vladimir Vysotsky and Marina Vlady.

 Plot

 The film tells about the Soviet family.
 The husband thought their life was perfect.
 His wife, in turn, was satisfied with his earnings.
 They had a baby.
 But the wife was unhappy and decided to leave.